calvinaryaputra/calvinaryaputra.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD student in Applied Economics at the University of Minnesota.
-My research interests include development economics and program evaluation, with a focus on labor, education, and health.
+My research interests include labor economics and family economics, with a minor in education and health.

 Prior to my PhD, I was a Research Assistant at PROSPERA (Australia-Indonesia Partnership for Economic Development), the International Labor Organization (ILO), the Institute for Economic and Social Research (LPEM FEB UI), and the Demographic Institute (LD FEB UI).

 <br>

-*Last updated: 20 Aug 2025*
+*Last updated: 26 Oct 2025*